-The big, rhubarb-like leaves grow in stems of about 1 metre (3 feet) high.
+The big, rhubarb-like leaves grow in stems of about 1 meter (3 feet 3 inches) high.
 These are the ornamental value of this plant.
 Unfortunately the snails and slugs love to eat them.
 They turn the leaves into a big gauze on a stem.
 After that the ornamental value is gone and what remains is an obnoxious weed.

 The Petasites hybridus prefers rich, moist clay soils and in the shade or part shade.
 You can find it on lake shores, river banks, damp roadsides and in wet meadows.